gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

     ```
 ## Features

-- Builder

-    You can build metadata project into js or zip file.

-    Target 'js' can build to bundle.js and bundle.js.map, you can use it to update your local run project.
-    Target 'zip' can build to uploadBundle.zip, you can uploaded it to Mobile Services.

-    ```bash
-    mdk build --target js
-    mdk build --target js  --project /path/to/Your-MDK-metadata-project
-    mdk build --target zip --project /path/to/Your-MDK-metadata-project
-    ```

 - Deployer

     You can deploy MDK metadata project directly to SAP Business Technology Platform (BTP) Cloud Foundry environment.